|

 - Mastiff, Bulldogs, Kromfohrländer and Irish Terrier: Type III - androgen-dependent expression.

-The type III genetic test has been available for the breeds Mastiff, Continental, English, French and Olde English Bulldogs since December 2016.
+The type III genetic test is currently available for the variant which is known to be associated with symptoms of the disease in the Mastiff, Continental, English, French and Olde English Bulldog breeds since December 2016, however, there is currently no test available for Kromfohrländer and Irish Terrier.
 We test for a marker which is strongly associated with the occurrence of cystinuria.
 Type III Cystinuria affects only intact male dogs which have two copies of the cystinuria marker (cy/cy).
 Castration can alleviate the symptoms.
 Bitches do not show any symptoms but pass on the mutation to offspring.

 Prevalence: between 8 and 16% of the dogs are genetically affected, while the carrier rate is between 32 and 50%.
 Targeted breeding reduces the frequency of the marker associated with the disease and is therefore desirable.
 Due to the high frequency of the gene, it is advisable that carriers should not taken out of breeding in order maintain the diversity of the gene pool.
 Dogs (Males or Females) tested Carriers (N/cy) should only be bred with clear dogs (N/N).
 Bitches tested genetically affected (homozygous for the mutation) (Cy/Cy) should not be removed from breeding but should only be bred with clear dogs (N/N).

 Mating with free animals is possible without any problems.
-The Labogen team will be happy to answer any further questions you may have.
+The Laboklin team will be happy to answer any further questions you may have.

 |